Getting The Best Vitamins For Your Cat: Supplements and Treatments For Common Ailments

 Kittens need vitamin D supplements more than adults.
 Check your kitten’s food to see if your kitten is getting enough vitamin D. Consult your vet about proper dosages of additional supplements.

-A number of cat owners have turned to Pfizer’s multi-vitamin style supplement, as it contains an appropriate amount of Vitamin D, typically.
+A number of cat owners have turned to Rx for Pets D3 drops, as it contains an appropriate amount of Vitamin D, typically.

 Cats need iron for the same reasons people require iron.
 It is essential for healthy blood.